noodlecollie/afterburner-game/README.md

 ## I want to compile the game from source, how do I do that?

-### Prerequisites
+### Game prerequisites

-*64-bit builds of the game will be supported in future, but are not at the moment.* Until 64-bit support is properly implemented, 32-bit compilers and libraries are required.

 Ensure that you have Python 3 installed on your computer, as well as the appropriate C/C++ development tools for your platform (Windows and Linux are supported).
-You will also need to ensure that the **32-bit development** version of the [SDL2 library](https://www.libsdl.org/download-2.0.php) is installed.
-If this is not available for download for your platform, you should compile it from source.

-For detailed information on the prerequisites for your platform, see the Xash3D FWGS readme [here](https://github.com/FWGS/xash3d-fwgs), or at the bottom of this file.
-Note that some of the 32-bit dependencies on Linux may also need to have their 64-bit counterparts installed in order for the configuration step to correctly detect them; for example, on Ubuntu the `libfreetype-dev` and `libfontconfig1-dev` dependencies need to be installed alongside their `libfreetype-dev:i386` and `libfontconfig1-dev:i386` counterparts.
+The required dependencies for the Xash3D engine are listed in the original Xash3D readme [later in this file](#prerequisites) - you should follow the appropriate steps for your platform to install them.
+Note that for Afterburner, **64-bit builds are now supported and recommended**, but if you want to compile in 32-bit, you will need the 32-bit versions of the dependencies.

-Finally, clone this repository using `git clone --recursive`.
+Clone this repository using `git clone --recursive`.
 If you don't use the `--recursive` switch, the game **will not** compile without manually initialising the subrepositories.
 If you find yourself needing to do this, run `git submodule update --init --recursive` from within the root directory of the repository.

-### Building
+### Building the game

 To build, open a terminal in the root of the repository and call:

 ```
-python3 ./waf configure --disable-vgui --win-style-install --build-type=debug --prefix=build/debug
+python3 ./waf configure --64bits --build-type=debug --prefix=build/debug --enable-packaging
 ```

 This will set up the build for a debug version of the game.
-Note that if you downloaded SDL2 from the website and it is not available in the system path, you will need to pass the path to the directory you extracted it to via the `--sdl2` option, eg. `--sdl2=/path/to/SDL2`.
+Note that if you downloaded SDL2 from the SDL website (eg. for a Windows build) and it is not available in the system path, you will need to pass the path to the directory you extracted it to via the `--sdl2` option, eg. `--sdl2=/path/to/SDL2`.

 To build the game and copy all output to the `build/debug` folder in the root of the repo, call: